risan/risanb.com/content/code/bundling-your-javascript-library-with-rollup.md

 To publish a package, you must be registered as an [NPM](https://www.npmjs.com) user.
 If you're not a user create a new account here: [NPM Sign Up](https://www.npmjs.com/signup).

-Next, login to NPM using your terminal:
+Next, log in to NPM using your terminal:

 ```bash
 $ npm login